 Until the 1990s, most of the Emberá peoples lived in an extremely remote section of the Darien Gap's jungle.
 Under the leadership of chief Antonio Tocamo, several families migrated to the banks of the Chagres River in Chagres National Park to establish Parara Puru, a village devoted to demonstrating traditional Emberá culture and providing guided nature hikes that serve as informal, educational discussions about the Emberá way of life.

 You will also find the Embera Druá Village on the Chagres River.
 The Emberá language is not a single language but a group of mutually-intelligible languages spoken throughout Panama and Colombia.

 There are 5 comarcas indígenas (indigenous provinces) in Panama.
 There is the Comarca Emberá-Wounaan in Darien Gap in the south of the country and Guna Yala, which consists of a large territory and archipelago across the central mountain range to the northeast of Panama City.
 Other comarcas in the south of the country include Kuna de Madugandí and Kuna de Wargandí.

-The largest comarca is the Ngäbe-Buglé Comarca in the Bocas Del Toro area in the northeast of the country.
+The largest comarca is the Ngäbe-Buglé Comarca in the Bocas Del Toro archipelago and the Talamanca Mountains in the northeast of the country.

-Most of the rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.
+Most of the tropical rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.